-The formal meeting closed after this item but the advice given by those members still present was to be recorded.
+The formal meeting closed after this item and the recommendations made by those members still present were to be recorded.

-ITEM 31 03/31 REGISTERS OF APPROVED COURSES, QUALIFICATIONS, INSTITUTIONS AND TESTS OF COMPETENCE AND ENGLISH
+REGISTERS OF APPROVED COURSES, QUALIFICATIONS, INSTITUTIONS AND TESTS OF COMPETENCE AND ENGLISH

 - 31.1 The Secretary introduced this report and explained that this was the document to comply with the HPO.
 There were no tests of competence on knowledge of English to report yet.
 It would be an evolving resource.
 If approved by the Committee it would be posted on the HPC web-site. - 31.2 It was suggested that the data be recirculated to secretariat staff to recheck for accuracy. - 31.3 It would come to the next meeting.